apache/accumulo-website/_docs-2/getting-started/features.md

 Accumulo can be a source and/or sink for [MapReduce] jobs.

-### Apache Thrift Proxy
+### Proxy

-The Accumulo client code contains a lot of complexity.
-For example, the client code locates tablets, retries in the case of failures, and supports concurrent reading and writing.
-All of this is written in Java.
-The thrift proxy wraps the Accumulo client API with thrift, making this API easily available to other languages like Python, Ruby, C++, etc.
+Accumulo has a [proxy]({% durl development/proxy %}) which enables interaction to with Accumulo using other languages like Python, Ruby, C++, etc.

 ### Conditional Mutations

-In version 1.6.0, Accumulo introduced [Conditional Mutations] which allow users to perform efficient, atomic read-modify-write operations on rows.
+[Conditional Mutations][ConditionalWriter] (since 1.6.0) allow users to perform efficient, atomic read-modify-write operations on rows.
 Conditions can be defined using equality checks of the values in a column or the absence of a column.
 For more information on using this feature, users can reference the Javadoc for [ConditionalMutation] and [ConditionalWriter].

 ### Lexicoders